Warbo/chriswarbo-net/unfinished/clever_code.md

+---
+title: Clever Code
+---

+Here's another post taken from [a comment of mine on Hacker News](https://news.ycombinator.com/item?id=16223583), reproduced for posterity.

+The discussion was about code review, and trying to avoid (overly) "clever"
+solutions:

 > I look for code that is well-documented (both inline and externally), and code
 > that is clear rather than clever.
 I’d rather read ten lines of
 > verbose-but-understandable code than someone’s ninja-tastic one-liner that